Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• EC2 Auto Scaling can also be integrated with Elastic Load Balancing (ELB) to distribute traffic among instances within and across AZs, enhancing the fault tolerance of your application.
+• EC2 Auto Scaling can also be integrated with Elastic Load Balancing (ELB) to distribute traffic among instances within and across AZs, enhancing the fault tolerance of application.

-• Additionally, it offers health check replacements for instances found to be unhealthy, ensuring that your application is always running on healthy cases.
+• Additionally, it offers health check replacements for instances found to be unhealthy, ensuring that application is always running on healthy cases.

-23. Describe how you would migrate an on-premises application to AWS EC2.
+23.How would an on-premises application be migrated to AWS EC2?

 Ans: